Equality in Liakopoulos's generalized dual Loomis-Whitney inequality via Barthe's Reverse Brascamp-Lieb inequality: Introduction and results

-Concerning the structure of the paper: we introduce the Brascamp--Lieb inequality and Barthe's reverse form, which has a crucial role in the proof of Theorem~\ref{Liakopoulos-RBL-equa}, in Section~\ref{secBLandRBL}.
-Finally, Theorem~\ref{Liakopoulos-RBL-equa} is verified in Section~\ref{secLiakopoulos-RBL-equa}.
+The structure of the paper is as follows.
+We introduce the Brascamp--Lieb inequality and Barthe's reverse form, which play a crucial role in the proof of Theorem~\ref{Liakopoulos-RBL-equa} in Section~\ref{secBLandRBL}.
+We prove Theorem~\ref{Liakopoulos-RBL-equa} in Section~\ref{secLiakopoulos-RBL-equa}.